Distinguished Alumni Award

-1. The Nominations and Awards Committee shall verify and pass on the eligibility of those nominated.
+1. The Scholarship, Grants and Awards Committee shall verify and pass on the eligibility of those nominated.

-2. It shall be the Nominations and Awards Committee’s responsibility to review the nominations and select one person for the award.
-Nominations not acted upon in the current year may be held for reconsideration the following year.
+2. It shall be the Scholarship, Grants and Awards Committee’s responsibility to review the nominations and select one person for the award.

-3. Committee members shall not divulge the name considered.
-The award winner shall be notified by the chairman of the Nominations and Awards Committee or the Director of Alumni Services.
+3. Committee members shall not divulge the names considered.
+The award winner shall be notified by the chairman of the Scholarship, Grants and Awards Committee or the Director of Alumni Engagement.

 4. Criteria for this award may be amended by a 2/3 vote of the Committee present at a meeting.

-5. The deadline for nominations for this award is always the third Friday of February.
-Nominations should be sent to:
+5. The deadline for nominations for this award is February 24.
+Nominations should be submitted via the online form.

 The formal presentation of this award shall be made at an appropriate University and/or Alumni Association function and in a form and manner approved by the governing body of the MU Alumni Association.